Eduardo Año: Battle of Marawi

+Official portrait of Año as the AFP Chief of Staff.

 During his term as the Chief of Staff of the AFP, he initiated and oversaw overall military operations against the Maute and Abu Sayyaf terrorist groups during the 5-month long Battle of Marawi and launched an offensive operation to retake Marawi City and secure the city's outskirts to prevent any terrorist reinforcements entering the city, while encircling the city from all directions.
 Afterwards, he was appointed Martial Law Administrator in Mindanao during the declaration of martial law under Proclamation No. 216.
 As Año's term as Chief of Staff was scheduled to end within October 26, 2017, he spent his last weeks in office finalizing the AFP's final offensive within Marawi City and killing the terrorist group's two key commanders, Isnilon Hapilon and Omar Maute on October 16, 2017.
 1 week later, on October 23, 2017, Año, along with Defense Secretary Delfin Lorenzana announced the end of all military operations within Marawi City.
 Año formally retired from military three days after the declaration of the conclusion of the Marawi Siege and was replaced by then-commander of the AFP Eastern Mindanao Command, Lieutenant General Rey Leonardo Guerrero.

 Secretary of the Interior and Local Government

-President Rodrigo Duterte designated Año as officer-in-charge of the Department of the Interior and Local Government in January 2018.
+President Rodrigo Duterte designated Año as officer-in-charge of the Department of the Interior and Local Government (DILG) in January 2018.
 Año could not be given the secretary post immediately because Republic Act 6975 prevents a retired or resigned military officer from being appointed as a secretary within one year from the date of their retirement or resignation.
 He formally took oath as Secretary of the Interior and Local Government on November 6, 2018.
+Human rights group Karapatan criticized Año's appointment to the DILG.
+Karapatan said that the Duterte administration tends to reward human rights violators instead of prosecuting them, adding that this allows impunity to prevail in the Philippines and noting how Año was implicated in the enforced disappearance of activist Jonas Burgos.

 As the secretary of the Department of the Interior and Local Government, Año ordered local chief executives to spearhead the fight against COVID-19 in their own areas of jurisdictions.
 He also exacted accountability from LGU and barangay officials who violate the policies, guidelines, and protocols issued by the IATF-EID.
+Año supported the Duterte drug war around the time that International Criminal Court prosecutor Fatou Bensouda requested authorization to investigate possible crimes against humanity committed during the drug war.

 Año ordered the shift in the government's counter-insurgency drive, involving governors, mayors, and village chiefs to ensure good local governance and shared accountability with the private sector, civil society organizations, and the citizenry to address the issues which cause rifts and misunderstandings between government and the people.
 His term as secretary ended on June 30, 2022, the last day of the Duterte administration.